BLOCK-EM: Preventing Emergent Misalignment via Latent Blocking: Experiments

+\paragraph{BLOCK-EM comparison to baselines.} We compare BLOCK-EM against four baselines: \emph{inoculation prompting} as in \citet{wichers2025inoculation}, which modifies the \emph{training prompts} to explicitly request the undesired behavior during SFT; \emph{preventative steering} as in \citet{chen2025preventative}, which applies steering \emph{during fine-tuning} to prevent shifts toward an undesirable trait; \emph{test-time steering}, which applies a post-hoc activation intervention {at inference time} to suppress the undesired trait after fine-tuning (we tried both SAE based and linear probe based steering and reported the results only for the best of them); and \emph{KL-divergence regularization}, which constrains fine-tuning by penalizing deviation from the base model \cite{ kacer2025intraining}.

-where $\theta_\mathcal{M}$ is the parameters of the model being trained.
-We sweep $\lambda_{\mathrm{KL}}$ to obtain the corresponding trade-off.
-Figure~\ref{fig:method_comparison} summarizes the resulting trade-off, reporting domain-averaged normalized emergent misalignment reduction versus normalized in-domain adherence, both relative to $\lambda=0$.
-Across the sweep, BLOCK-EM achieves larger safety improvements at comparable task preservation, yielding a consistently stronger safety-utility trade-off than KL regularization (for more results see Figures~\ref{fig:KLbaselineresults} and~\ref{fig:method_comparison_adjusted}).
+Figure~\ref{fig:method_comparison} summarizes the resulting trade-off, reporting domain-averaged normalized emergent misalignment reduction versus normalized in-domain adherence, both relative to standard SFT training.
+Across the sweep, BLOCK-EM achieves larger safety improvements at comparable task preservation, yielding a consistently stronger safety-utility trade-off than all of the baselines (for more results see Figures~\ref{fig:KLbaselineresults} and~\ref{fig:method_comparison_adjusted}).

-\paragraph{Mechanism Verification and Latent Ablations} We conduct a suite of ablations to verify that BLOCK-EM’s improvements are specifically driven by the causal SAE latents identified by our pipeline, and to assess how sensitive results are to key selection and intervention design choices.
+\paragraph{Mechanism verification and latent ablations} We conduct a suite of ablations to verify that BLOCK-EM’s improvements are specifically driven by the causal SAE latents identified by our pipeline, and to assess how sensitive results are to key selection and intervention design choices.
 In Appendix~\ref{app:randomlatentstopdelta}, we show that causal selection is necessary: penalizing random latents, or using a Stage1-only “Top-Delta” heuristic, yields no or partial EM reduction relative to the full three-stage pipeline (Figure\ref{fig:ablation_selection}).
-In the rest of the Appendix~\ref{app:latent_selection_ablations}, we further vary the pipeline instantiation, including latent sources and selection-rule variants, and summarize the resulting safety–utility trade-offs across the constructed latent sets (Figure\ref{fig:latent_selection_ablations}).
-We additionally evaluate these variants under our domain generalization test and obtain our strongest result: approximately 98\% relative misalignment reduction with no loss in domain performance (Figure\ref{fig:safety-quality-tradeoffs_additional}).
+In the rest of the Appendix~\ref{app:latent_selection_ablations}, we further vary the pipeline instantiation, including latent sources and selection-rule variants, and summarize the resulting safety–utility trade-offs across the constructed latent sets (Figure~\ref{fig:latent_selection_ablations}).
+We additionally evaluate these variants under our domain generalization test and obtain our strongest result: approximately 98\% relative misalignment reduction with no loss in domain performance (Figure~\ref{fig:safety-quality-tradeoffs_additional}).
 In addition, sweeping the constrained set size $|\Ko|$ shows that EM reduces more as more latents are constrained (Figure~\ref{fig:ablation_size}).

 In Appendix~\ref{app:extended_ablations}, we validate key intervention assumptions.
 Shuffling the $\Kopos/\Koneg$ signs or using one-sided constraints weakens the blocking ability, supporting the importance of signed directionality (Figure~\ref{fig:appendix_ablation_grid}; Appendix~\ref{app:ablations_directionality}).
 We also validate {cross-domain} consistency by transferring latents discovered in Health to Finance (Figure~\ref{fig:finance_with_health_latents}).
 Finally, we evaluate a {final-layer} blocking variant, which is substantially weaker than intervening at intermediate depth (Figure~\ref{fig:finance_layer31}; Appendix~\ref{app:ablations_layer_depth}).